heiner/heiner.github.com/_drafts/random-samples.md

     hash(right, key), right` for a number of rounds.
 Decryption is doing the same kind of operation in reverse.

-[^lubyrackoff]: Note though that the specific mathematical quarantee from
+[^lubyrackoff]: Note though that the specific mathematical guarantee from
     Luby-Rackoff does not map well to a large table that we shuffle completely since the bound is $$q^2 / 2^{d/2}$$ after $$q$$ queries.
 For $$d=64$$ this is exhausted after $$q\approx 2^{16} = 65536$$ queries.
 Unbalanced Feistel ciphers can help, as can other ciphers like
     [Speck64](https://en.wikipedia.org/wiki/Speck_(cipher)), which are
-    in the class where "no successful attack is publically known at this point (but people tried)".
+    in the class where "no successful attack is publicly known at this point (but people tried)".

 ### Cheap parameterized permutations

 On the other end of the spectrum, very cheap parameterized permutations come from _mixers_ (or _finalizers_) of hash functions like MurmurHash3.
-A [very influencal 2011 blog post by David Stafford](https://zimbry.blogspot.com/2011/09/better-bit-mixing-improving-on.html) proposed using
+A [very influential 2011 blog post by David Stafford](https://zimbry.blogspot.com/2011/09/better-bit-mixing-improving-on.html) proposed using